 Dust from woodworking activities, for example, joinery, sawmills and timber should not be overlooked in the workplace.
 Various kinds of wood materials, matched with different treatment coatings make dusts an unpredictable and dangerous hazard in the workplace.
 Therefore, it's essential to implement effective woodworking dust extraction solutions.

-From an operational perspective, it makes good business and logistical sense to maintain, or keep on top of woodworking dust in the workplace with the use of a local exhaust ventilation (LEV) woodworking dust extraction system.
+From an operational perspective, it makes good business and logistical sense to maintain, or keep on top of dust in the workplace with the use of a local exhaust ventilation (LEV) woodworking dust extraction system.
 This is because it can save workers’ time cleaning up, but also there will be fewer slips and trip hazards caused by dust that’s settled.
-Also, dust produced from woodworking activities is flammable and has the potential to cause a serious fire or, albeit very rare, the potential to cause an explosion.
+Also, dust produced from wood-related activities is flammable and has the potential to cause a serious fire or, albeit very rare, the potential to cause an explosion.

-Use Woodworking Dust Extraction To Reduce Exposure
+Use Dust Extraction To Reduce Exposure in Woodworking

 Different kinds of wood can contain different types of bacteria, fungal and moss spores.
 The volume of dust generated can depend on the method of cutting and the type of wood being used.
 Some factors to consider are whether the timber is green or seasoned, whether it is a hardwood, softwood or composite board or; how aggressive the machine cutter or blade profile is.